mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 > The Great Master said, “When have they ever flown away?”

 So you cannot say when.
 Where is the wild duck?
 Where is Pai Chang?
 The moment where you think so, the wild duck is gone. *[He chuckles.]* If you *don’t* say so, the wild duck is also gone. *[He laughs.]* And finally, [you have] nothing to do.
-There basic nature of real reality [where] you are standing there is completely no comment.
+The basic nature of real reality [where] you are standing there is completely no comment.
 All you have to do is, you just be there.

 How do we know?
 It’s pretty hard.
 That’s why the Zen master twists his nose, and immediately crying and pain comes up.
 That is really pure, undefiled practice; completely beyond.
 Does that sound come from the wild duck?
 That sound comes from where?
 Pai Chang?
 No way.
 If you think so, that is *your* speculation.
 [It’s] just a scream.

-Well, [if you think] “just a scream” means “just scream” – if you think so, [so] wherever you may go, you just scream – you cannot do that.
-When you have to scream, or when you shouldn’t scream – we have to think [about] that.
+Well, [if you think] “just a scream” means “just scream” – wherever you may go, you just scream.
+You cannot do that.
+We have to think about when you have to scream or when you shouldn’t scream.
 But sometimes, you can scream.
 Because if you scream, in a pure sense, the scream is beautiful.
 It makes you alive; it makes you awaken to [it].

 ####  44:05